derhuerst/vbb-static/README.md

 static.route(1173).then(…);
 ```

-To filter by multiple field, pass them in an object.
+To filter by multiple fields, pass them in an object.

 ```javascript
 static.route({